 While redundancy may be a difficult and sensitive process, exploring alternatives to redundancy, such as redeployment, can help mitigate its impact.
 By offering support and considering the welfare of affected employees, employers can uphold their legal obligations while fostering a positive and respectful work environment.

 It is important for employers to stay up to date with any legislative changes or updates related to redundancy in Ireland.
-Seeking guidance from legal professionals or employment specialists can ensure compliance with the law and help employers navigate the complexities of the redundancy process effectively.
+Seeking guidance from legal professionals from solicitors Dublin can ensure compliance with the law and help employers navigate the complexities of the redundancy process effectively.